babylonhealth/ios-playbook/Cookbook/Proposals/Base class for FeedbackLoops systems.md

 ## Introduction

-Almost for all our screens, we implement ViewModels which are powered by the [ReactiveFeeedback](https://github.com/Babylonpartners/ReactiveFeedback).
+Almost for all our screens, we implement ViewModels which are powered by [ReactiveFeeedback](https://github.com/Babylonpartners/ReactiveFeedback).

 The current interface of VM looks like this